Modern Luxury's Top 100 Social Media Creators of 2021

 From TikTok to YouTube, these social media influencers are trending and informing our cultural zeitgeist IRL.
 Here are Modern Luxury’s Top 100 Content Creators of 2021.

-If you haven’t seen Charli D’Amelio’s “Renegade” dance yet, it’s time to look it up.
-In 2019, the now 17-year-old became famous after performing the dance choreographed by Jalaiah Harmon on TikTok—streamlining her to almost 111 million followers on the social platform.
+If you don't know who Charli D'Amelio is yet, you might need to crawl out from under that rock.
+The now 17-year-old became famous for her well-choreographed TikToks, earning her almost 111 million followers on the social platform.
 What is she up to now?
-Aside from her usual dance content, the Connecticut native is focusing on her new Pura Vida Bracelets partnership featuring neon colors, smiley face charms and more.
+Aside from her usual dance content, the Connecticut native is focusing on her new Social Tourist clothing collection with her sister Dixie, a family Hulu series and more.

 The world got a whole new look at Billie Eilish in the recent debut of her Apple TV+ documentary, Billie Eilish: The World’s a Little Blurry.
 The film, which follows the singer on the road, gives fans a front-row seat to her family life, tours and emotional state as she battles with anxiety and depression.
 In combination with her songs—21 of which have marked spots on Billboard’s Hot 100 charts—Eilish is a hit sensation thanks to her dark rasp, daring lyrics and constantly changing hair color.